rspamd/rspamd.com/doc/quickstart.md

 ### Setting up the WebUI

-WebUI is managed by a controller worker but you might want to proxy its requests using nginx, for example, to add `TLS` support.
+WebUI is managed by a controller worker but you might want to proxy its requests using Nginx, for example, to add `TLS` support.
 Here is a minimal setup required for nginx to do that:

 <div>
 <a class="btn btn-info btn-block btn-code" data-toggle="collapse" data-target="#nginx_cf"><i class="fa fa-caret-square-o-down fa-pull-right"></i>nginx.conf</a><div id="nginx_cf" class="collapse collapse-block"><pre><code>